Man charged in alleged threats to Biden, Pelosi and Whitmer

 Docter is scheduled for a probable cause conference on April 8 and preliminary examination on April 15.

-The Associated Press could not find a phone number Tuesday for Docter, and court documents did not list the name of an attorney representing him.
+His parents released a statement through a public relations firm Tuesday afternoon.

+“As a family, we were shocked to learn of the charges against our son,” Bret and Erin Docter wrote.
+“We are in process of evaluating them and working with legal counsel to consider our next steps.”

 The FBI in October said it broke up a plot to kidnap Whitmer, a Democrat, by anti-government extremists upset over coronavirus restrictions she had imposed in Michigan.
 Six people were charged in federal court while eight others were charged in state court with aiding them.